zchking/docs/pages/katalon-studio/tutorials/introduction_api_testing.md

 *   GUI independent

 We can perform API testing within the application prior to GUI testing.
-Early testing will get feedback sooner and improve the team’s productivity.
+Early testing will get feedback sooner and improve the team's productivity.

-Core functionality can be tested to expose small errors and to evaluate a build’s strengths.
+Core functionality can be tested to expose small errors and to evaluate a build's strengths.

 *   Improved test coverage